Isometry types of frame bundles: Introduction

-Note that the Lie algebra $i(X)$ contains $\mathfrak{o}(n)$ acting transitively on the fibers of the natural bundle $\pi_M: X\rightarrow M$.
-Using the explicit computation of Takagi-Yawata we show that this is the only copy of $\mathfrak{o}(n)$ contained in $i(X)$, except in a few very special cases.
-In these cases we show that either Isom($M$) is extremely large or $M$ is flat.
+For the other direction, our strategy is to identify the fibers of the bundle $\SO(M)\rightarrow M$ using only the geometry of $\SO(M)$.
+To accomplish this, note that $X=SO(M)$ carries an action of $\SO(n)$ by isometries, and the orbits of this action are exactly the fibers of $\SO(M)\rightarrow M$.
+This action gives rise to an algebra of Killing fields isomorphic to $\mathfrak{o}(n)$.

+The full Lie algebra $i(X)$ of Killing fields on $X=SO(M)$ has been computed by Takagi-Yawata \cite{isomframe2} except in dimensions 2, 3, 4 or 8, or when $M$ has positive constant curvature.
+We show that if this computation applies, either $i(X)$ contains a unique copy of $\mathfrak{o}(n)$ or Isom$(M)$ is extremely large or $M$ is flat.
+If $i(X)$ contains a unique copy of $\mathfrak{o}(n)$, then the fibers of $X=SO(M)\rightarrow M$ and $X=SO(N)\rightarrow N$ coincide, and we deduce that $M$ and $N$ are isometric.

 We are able to resolve the flat case separately.
-In the case that Isom$(M)$ is very large we use classification theorems from the theory of compact transformation groups to prove that $M$ and $N$ are isometric.
+If Isom$(M)$ is large we use classifcation theorems from the theory of compact transformation groups to prove that $M$ and $N$ are isometric.